Michelle Smith: Swimming career

 Michelle Smith's father taught his daughters how to swim, and Smith was first spotted by a lifeguard in Tallaght swimming pool at age nine.
 He suggested that Smith's father enroll his daughter in a swimming club.
 Smith joined Terenure Swimming Club and trained under the tutelage of Larry Williamson.
 Smith won the Dublin and All-Ireland Community Games at aged 9.
 She won ten gold medals at a novice competition.
 She enrolled in the King's Hospital Swimming Club in 1980.
 At aged 14, Smith won ten medals at the Irish National Swimming Championships.
 At 14, she became National Junior and Senior Champion and dominated Irish women's swimming until her retirement in 1998.
 She later swam collegiately at the University of Houston.

 Smith first appeared on the world scene as an 18-year-old at the Seoul Olympics and narrowly missed the B-final in the 200 m backstroke (top 16).
 Smith's second major championship was at the 1991 World Championships in Perth, Australia, where she finished 13th in the 400 m individual medley.
 She competed at the 1991 European Championships and qualified for the 1992 Olympic Games.
 She competed in the 200 m medley and backstroke and 400 m medley in the 1992 Olympics in Barcelona, Spain, despite suffering an injury in the months leading up to the Games.
 She finished fifth in the 200 m butterfly at the 1994 World Championships.
 In that same year, she suffered from glandular fever, which affected her training prior to the World Championships.

+1995 season

+In 1995, Smith won the short-course Swimming World Cup series and setting Irish records in nine events: the 50-metre, 100-metre, 400-metre and 800-metre freestyle; 100-metre backstroke; 100-metre and 200-metre butterfly; and 200-metre and 400-metre individual medley.

+At the 1995 European Aquatics Championships in Vienna, she became the first Irish swimmer to win a European swimming title.
+She won gold medals in the 200-metre individual medley and 200-metre butterfly and a silver medal in the 400-metre individual medley.
+She recorded times of 2:15.27 in the 200-metre individual medley, 2:11.60 in the 200-metre butterfly and 4:42.82 in the 400-metre individual medley.

-In 1995, Smith set Irish records in 50 m, 100 m, 400 m and 800 m freestyle, 100 m backstroke, 100 m and 200 m butterfly, and 200 m and 400 m medley events.
+In 1995, Smith set Irish records in 50 m, 100 m, 400 m and 800 m freestyle, 100 m backstroke, 100 m and 200 m butterfly and 200 m and 400 m medley events.

 She was ranked number 1 in 200 m butterfly, sixth in 100 m butterfly and seventh in 200 m medley; she made sporting history by becoming the first Irishwoman to win a European title in 200 m butterfly and the individual 400 m medley in the same year.